llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

                   specified but vector parallelism is, then vector operations within a single worker are the intention.
             * exp `vector` -> exp `simd`
+                * This is currently the only case of a vector-partitioned `acc loop`.
             * The output `distribute`, `parallel for`, and `simd` OpenMP directive components are sorted in the above order before all clauses (including the above